Mark Martin (murderer): Charges and convictions

 Martin and Ashley were charged with the murders of Pennick and Baxter.
 Charges were dropped against Ashley for the murder of Frith.
-Dean Carr was subsequently charged with Frith’s murder although was not charged with involvement in the other killings.
+Dean Carr was subsequently charged with Frith's murder although was not charged with involvement in the other killings.
 In January 2006 all three men were tried at Nottingham Crown Court.
 Several homeless witnesses came forward to testify about the defendants' confessions to them and all three were convicted even though they pleaded not guilty.

 Carr was sentenced to life imprisonment with a minimum term of 14 years for his involvement in the murder of Frith.
 Ashley received a minimum 25-year tariff for involvement in two of the murders.
-Martin, the ringleader, was convicted of all three murders and given life imprisonment with a whole-life order, meaning he will never be released from prison.
+Martin, the ringleader, was convicted of all three murders and given life imprisonment with a whole-life order, meaning he will likely never be released from prison.
 On 23 February 2008, The Times reported that he was one of around 50 prisoners to have been issued with whole life tariffs.

 Martin became known in the press as the "Sneinton Strangler".

 Documentaries

-Martin, Ashley and Carr have featured in a number of documentaries:
+Martin, Ashley and Carr have been featured in a number of documentaries: